isotoma/isotoma.plone.heroku/README.rst

 virtualenv.
 These are needed because we need to pin the versions of Plone that are to be used.

-The third egg is one provides ``bin/plone`` and ``bin/migrate``.
-These helpers will dynamically provision their environment as it is required.
+The third egg provides ``bin/plone`` and ``bin/migrate``.
+These helpers will dynamically provision their environment as it is required and instance a site / run migrations.

 We'll be using RelStorage to get cheap persistent storage.
 We have to use 1.4.2 over the 1.5.x series in order to avoid the plpgsql requirement it would